asier-ortiz/ftp-server/README.md

 # FTP Server

-FTP Server with UI client built using Java sockets and threads
+FTP server with a graphical user interface (GUI) client, developed using Java sockets and multithreading

 ## Screenshots